 The Chorus is the vocal companion to Symphonicity, an all-volunteer orchestra founded in 1981 by Conductor Emeritus David Kunkel, which continues to perform great orchestral and choral works under the baton of its current Music Director and Conductor, Daniel W. Boothe.
 Chorus members are recruited and auditioned from all Southeastern Virginia cities annually.
 Dr. Nancy Klein serves as the official Chorus Master for Symphonicity.
-Contact us to audition!
+SIGN UP HERE TO AUDITION!

 A Brief History

 The Symphonicity Chorus made its debut as the Virginia Beach Symphony Orchestra Chorus at "Ode to Joy: The International Sister Cities Music Festival" on February 14, 2003.
 The Chorus has continued performing some of the great choral works in the years since this date.
 Previous performances have included Brahms' A German Requiem, Puccini's Missa di Gloria, Cherubini's Requiem in C minor and Mendelssohn's Hymn of Praise (Lobgesang).
 In 2008, the Chorus performed Francis Poulenc's Gloria and was joined by The Virginia Children's Chorus in John Rutter's Mass of the Children.
 More recent performances include the magnificent Requiem Masses by Mozart and Verdi.

 Dr. Nancy Klein